metayeti/YABS.js/README.md

 Sometimes, we want to add copyright information or other relevant information in the minified output scripts.

-To add a custom header to the output script, we can add a `header` entry to individual script files.
+To add a custom header to the output script, we can add a `"header"` entry to individual script files.
 We need to change the structure slightly, and wrap the listing into another object, where we refer to the script file with a `file` entry:

 ```JSON
   "sources": [